The Dark Heart of Uukrul: Gameplay

 Entering the sanctuary requires using one of four soul amulets which came printed with the game.
 These copy-protection printouts are used to decode the secret word to open the door to the sanctuary.
 Many runes and scriptures found in the walls of the city are also written with the same glyphs.
 Entering a sanctuary only requires the secret word the first time, afterwards it can be entered freely.
 Sanctuaries also have teleports to other sanctuaries and special places.

 The zone past the sanctuary Urlasar has most of the remaining inhabited Eriosthé, such as shops, the temple, the mausoleum, the guild, the shrines and somewhat deeper the circle of magicians.
 One thing to take care of is that the party needs supplies to keep exploring.
 If food depletes, the party will start to lose health points and even die eventually.
 At the shrines and the circle of magicians, the priest and magician can acquire new rings if their level is high enough, in the case of the priest to have more chances to pray successfully, and in the case of the magician to access higher level spells.
 In case a party member dies, the body can be brought to the temple and resurrection can be attempted.
 In case it fails, a new member for the party can be found and chosen between several candidates at the guild.

 During the exploration, packs of monsters can attack randomly, mostly in open areas.
 Certain places trigger the attack of specific foes too, and the deeper in Eriosthé the party goes, the harder the monsters are.
 The battles themselves are turn based, first with a movement phase and then with an attack phase.
 Everything is done on an overhead view, where small square icons represent the party members and the foes.
-Besides moving and attacking, the priest can pray, the magician can launch spells, and other actions like retreat can be triggered.
+Besides moving and attacking, the priest can pray, the magician can cast spells, and other actions like retreat can be triggered.

 Exploring the caverns and mazes requires more than just good gear.
 There are clues about where to find hidden doors, the key to advancing the story, but some doors are impenetrable to magic or prayers, and riddles and puzzles must be solved to open them - mechanically or through a secret word.

 Development

 The game was created by Ian Boswell and Martin Buis while they were studying as a pet project over the course of several years.
-Once Broderbund agreed to publish the game, they needed another year to complete it, all on a very limited budget.The MS-DOS version it supported CGA, EGA, and VGA graphics.
+Once Broderbund agreed to publish the game, they needed another year to complete it, all on a very limited budget.
+The MS-DOS version supported CGA, EGA, and VGA graphics.

 The game has neither music nor sound on both Apple II and MS-DOS platforms.